 I own a Master's degree in Engineering from the Augsburg University of Applied Sciences (Project Management - Construction and Real Estate) and an Executive MBA - Digital Transformation from the University of Applied Sciences Chur (Switzerland).
-I' m currently working for evan GmbH, a Blockchain B2B start-up from Dresden, as a Principal Consultant in Stuttgart.
+Currently I am working for KuppingerCole Analyst AG, europe's leading analysts for information security, as a project manager in Stuttgart.

 In my spare time, I'm a part-time lecturer at the DHBW Stuttgart at the Center for Digital Transformation.
 From August 2017 to February 2018 I mentored a jobling (teenager between 15-25 years) for 6 months and accompanied him on his way through the program.
 Since September 2017 I'm an author at MoreThanDigital.info.
 The platform provides information on the topics of Digital Business & Digital Transformation for SMEs free of charge.
 Since November 2018 I have been the regional chairman of FIBREE - Foundation for International Blockchain and Real Estate Expertise in Stuttgart, organising Meetups and Talks.

 "People are more important than processes and tools" - The center of projects should be motivated people who receive the necessary support from the company for their work.

 Teams should change their assembly lineality to a creative environment with a joy of problem solving and choose a pace that they can sustain in long term.
 Employees have to talk to each other in person and make suggestions to improve their work environment.

 "Think outside the box!" - the former Disney manager and consultant Mike Vance claimed this call since 1969.
 To solve problems outside of my box, I trust other people because they do not have the same experience in their box as I do.
 Other people have experienced other, have other solution-relevant information.